wwu-mentors/IntelliJ-Workshop/README.md

 # IntelliJ-Workshop

 ## What's an IDE?
-   - An integrated development environment (IDE) is a piece of software that SHOULD make your life as a programmer easier.
+   - An integrated development environment (IDE) is a piece of software that *should* make your life as a programmer easier.
    - IntelliJ is an example of an IDE.

    ### Purpose